GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/project/project-experimentation/README.md

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
+> **!!!
+This package is being deprecated.
+The resources it deploys have been consolidated in the experimentation/client-project package**
 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->
 An experimentation project with a secured network.
 This package should only be deployed within a experimentation landing zone.